skyfielders/python-skyfield/skyfield/documentation/examples.rst

 a friend suggested that its 14,000 feet of elevation might have carried me farther from the Earth’s center than I had ever traveled before.
-It was a romantic thought,
+It was a romantic thought:
 that under my own power
 I had hiked farther from my home planet’s core than ever I had stood before.